The perfect Azure naming convention

 Naming convention explained

-Starting with the biggest component, and moving to an ever smaller one.
-Up to the point of the sub-resource (examples of sub-resources are noted below) as sub-resource is the smallest component for this naming convention.
-Practically this naming convention is very similar to the metric system .
+Starting with the biggest component, and moving to an ever smaller component.
+Up to the point of the sub-resource as sub-resource is the smallest component for this naming convention.

 Some sub-resource examples: